 Other institutions to consider:

 Donation Guidelines: http://www.lib.uidaho.edu/special-collections/donations.html

 The Molstead Library welcomes donations of books or other media that enhance and support the teaching and learning missions of North Idaho College.
 All such gifts are subject to the following conditions:

-All Inquiries regarding the donation of materials to be included in the Molstead Library’s collection are handled by the Public Services/Collection Development Librarian at (208) 769-3255.
+All Inquiries regarding the donation of materials to be included in the Molstead Library’s collection are handled by the Library Director at (208) 769-3393.
 For monetary gifts please contact the NIC Foundation office at (208) 769-5978.

 Deselection, the permanent removal of materials from the library’s holdings, is an important part of the overall collection development process.
 Building a viable collection of materials to serve the college community is a dynamic process that includes regular assessment and removal of materials that are outdated, damaged beyond repair, or no longer relevant to the curriculum.

 Librarians will review the library collection regularly to identify materials that no longer contribute to the collection.
 In addition, faculty members are encouraged to review library holdings in their subject areas to identify items that should be withdrawn and bring such materials to the attention of the library staff.